Minor-Universal Graph for Graphs on Surfaces: Preliminaries

-To formalize signature and minor containment preserving, we introduce the following relation.
-A polygonal embedding $\Pi$ is a \emph{p-minor} of a polygonal embedding $\Pi'$ if they have the same signature and if $\sw(\Pi)$ is a minor of $\sw(\Pi')$.
-Moreover, we say that $\Pi$ has \emph{size} $(m,n)$ if each side has at most $m$ vertices, the corners excluded, and at most $n$ internal vertices (those that are not lying on the boundary of the outerface of $\Pi$).
-In particular, every polygonal embedding $\Pi$ of size $(m,n)$ has at most $n + |\sigma(\Pi)|(m+1)$ vertices\footnote{$|\sigma(\Pi)|$ denotes the number of symbols in $\sigma(\Pi)$.}, and $\sw(\Pi)$ has at most $n + |\sigma(\Pi)|(m+1)/2$ vertices (this is $n + |\sigma|m/2 + 1$ vertices if $\sigma(\Pi)$ is canonical, see \cref{subsec:proofLemFinal}).
-A polygonal embedding of size of $(m,0)$ is a Hamiltonian outerplane graph.
+{The graph on the left is constructed from the polygonal embedding $\Pi$ of $K_6$ from \cref{fig:schema}, by removing the four corner vertices and making the twin vertices adjacent.
+Contracting the colored edges results in the graph $\sw(\Pi)\setminus \{r\}$ embedded on the torus (on the right), which contains $K_6$ as minor.} \end{myfigure}

-The final polygonal embedding is denoted hereafter by $\PU_{\sigma,m}$, where $\sigma$ is any signature and $m$ an integral parameter.
-We will see later in \cref{subsec:proofLemFinal} that $\PU_{\sigma,m}$ has signature $\sigma$ and size $(m,O((|\sigma|m)^2))$.
-Roughly speaking, it is a square half-grid cut by its diagonal.
-The vertices on the boundary of the outerface are those of the diagonal, see \cref{fig:PU} for an example.
+In order to formalize minor containment preserving signature for polygonal embeddings, we introduce the following relation, called \emph{p-minor} (for polygonal-embedding-minor).
+More precisely, a polygonal embedding $\Pi$ is a \emph{p-minor} of a polygonal embedding $\Pi'$ if it has the same signature, same corners, and if $\sw(\Pi)$ is a minor of $\sw(\Pi')$.
+Moreover, we say that $\Pi$ has \emph{size} $(m,n)$ if it has at most $n$ internal vertices (those that are not lying on the boundary of the outerface of $\Pi$), and each side has at most $m$ vertices, the corners excluded.
+In particular, every polygonal embedding $\Pi$ of size $(m,n)$ has at most $n + |\sigma(\Pi)|(m+1)$ vertices\footnote{$|\sigma(\Pi)|$ denotes the total number of symbols in the word $\sigma(\Pi)$.}, and $\sw(\Pi)$ has at most $n + |\sigma(\Pi)|(m+1)/2$ vertices (since vertices on the boundary of the outerface are duplicated).
+Note that a polygonal embedding of size of $(m,0)$ is a Hamiltonian outerplane\footnote{A graph is Hamiltonian if there is a simple cycle spanning all its vertices.
+An outerplane graph is a plane graph such that all the vertices are on the boundary of the outerface.} graph.